Baby Shower Registry: Complete 2026 Guide & Checklist

 What to Skip

-- Elaborate nursery decor — Your baby does not care about matching curtains.
-Spend that money on practical gear.
+- Elaborate nursery decor - Your baby does not care about matching curtains, themed wall art, or coordinating bookshelves.
+Spend that money on practical gear and the things you will actually need at 3am.

-- Every gadget on the market — Resist the urge to register for things just because they exist.
-Focus on what you will actually use.
+- Every gadget on the market - Resist the urge to register for things just because they exist.
+Single-purpose items like a special bib washer, a wipes-warming dispenser, or a "baby food maker" usually get used three times before they go in a closet.
+Focus on what you will actually use weekly.

 Group Gifts and Cash Funds for Big-Ticket Items